rajatkarahe/Take-Home-Assignment/test_task3/README.md

 ## Extra Credit #1: Secret Encryption Solution
 To implement secret encryption for PostgreSQL credentials:
-- You can export environment variable, and then use it in your dockerfile.Update Dockerfile to Accept the build argument.
+- You can export environment variable, and then use it in your dockerfile.
+Update Dockerfile to Accept the build argument.
 Dockerfile:
 ARG POSTGRES_PASSWORD